Book cover

 ls | grep csv | sort

-requests the execution of three commands (filters) that are connected by two pipes (vertical bars).
+This command requests the execution of three commands (filters) that are connected by two pipes (vertical bars).
 In Unix systems, inputs and outputs are text files.

 Client/Server is a very common architecture for implementing network services.
 Clients and servers are the only components in this architecture, and they communicate through a network.
 Clients request services from the servers and wait for responses.
-Client/Server architectures are used to implement services such as: (1) print service, which enables clients to print to a remote printer that is not physically connected to their machine; (2) file service, which enables clients to access the file system (i.e., the disk) from a server machine; (3) database service, which allows clients to access a database located on another machine; (4) Web service, which allows clients (typically browsers) to access resources (such as, HTML pages) provided by a web server.
+Client/Server architectures are used to implement services such as: (1) print service, which enables clients to print to a remote printer that is not physically connected to their machine; (2) file service, which enables clients to access the file system (i.e., the disk) of a server machine; (3) database service, which allows clients to access a database located on another machine; (4) Web service, which allows clients (typically browsers) to access resources (such as HTML pages) provided by a web server.

 Peer-to-peer architectures are distributed architectures in which each component can play both the client and the server role.
 These components—called peers—are both consumers and service providers.
 For example, BitTorrent is a peer-to-peer protocol for sharing files on the Internet.
 Applications that implement this protocol can both provide files to the network and download files from other peers.